 In Year 4 we hope to create an exciting, reflective and stimulating learning environment, that provides opportunities for every child to learn.
 We hope to equip your child with the necessary skills to succeed inside and outside of school, through balancing the usage of new technology with older, more traditional, methods.
 At Dukesgate we teach a broad and challenging curriculum to ensure that all children enjoy school and continue to develop their love of learning.
+Reading continues to be a focus, with children enjoying daily reading in school.
+We encourage independent reading time and a wide selection of books in our class library is available for children to read at home.

 Click here to view the National Curriculum for Year 4 English